-• We provide resources to support children with specific needs - e.g. coloured overlays and reading rulers to help with reading for our dyslexic children <image/> <image/> <text><image/><image/></text> We provide excellent pastoral care for our children We use different strategies to promote positive behaviour in our school and have clearly defined rewards and sanctions We create behaviour management plans where necessary, to ensure children can access the curriculum and all children remain safe We complete risk assessments and then take action to ensure the safety and inclusion of all children, whenever possible, in all activities We put in place short term support for a child with a specific emotional need, for example, bereavement We run small group sessions with a focus on social skills We seek the expert advice and support of outside agencies, including the School Health Advisor and the Children and Young People's Service (CYPS) We buy in to Kalmer Counselling Service to offer support to children with social, emotional and mental health needs We work closely with parents to ensure that there is a consistent approach when managing challenging behaviour We have had staff training on Attachment Awareness to recognise the impact that this can have on children.
+• We provide resources to support children with specific needs - e.g. coloured overlays and reading rulers to help with reading for our dyslexic children <text><text><image/><image/></text></text> We provide excellent pastoral care for our children We use different strategies to promote positive behaviour in our school and have clearly defined rewards and sanctions We create behaviour management plans where necessary, to ensure children can access the curriculum and all children remain safe We complete risk assessments and then take action to ensure the safety and inclusion of all children, whenever possible, in all activities We put in place short term support for a child with a specific emotional need, for example, bereavement We run small group sessions with a focus on social skills We seek the expert advice and support of outside agencies, including the School Health Advisor and the Children and Young People's Service (CYPS) We work closely with parents to ensure that there is a consistent approach when managing challenging behaviour We have had staff training on Attachment Awareness to recognise the impact that this can have on children.
 Sensory and Physical Needs Hearing/Visual Impairment Physical Disabilities Multi-Sensory Impairment Medical Needs We provide support and practical aids where appropriate to ensure pupils can access the curriculum The children all have access to aids that will support motor coordination difficulties such as writing slopes or pencil grips We seek advice and guidance from school health for pupils with significant medical needs We run intervention sessions to improve